Food Storage Tips You Need

 Everything comes washed, chopped, or sliced and ready to use.
 Look at all these options!!!

 - Potatoes (dehydrated)

 - Squash (just a note, I do not care for zucchini that is freeze-dried)

 - Butternut squash

-Please be aware freeze-dried or dehydrated meat store differently.
-You would think meat would have the same shelf-life, it does not.
+Please be aware that freeze-dried or dehydrated meat stores differently.
+You would think meat would have the same shelf-life, it doesn’t.
 Another thing is the fact that some meat must be consumed within 2 weeks after you open the can.
 Yikes!
 If you buy a #10 can you need to be able to eat it within those two weeks, I wouldn’t be able to do that.
-This is fine if we have a freezer to store the excess, but what if we lose power for extended days, weeks or longer?
+This is fine if we have a freezer to store the excess, but what if we lose power for extended days, weeks, or longer?
 Remember to check all meat for shelf-life unopened AND open.